mellowmorgan/roboger-neighborhood/README.md

 Describe: intFinder(number)

+Test: "It should return "Beep!" for input of 1."
+Code: inFinder(1;
+Expected Output: "Beep!"

+Test: "It should return "Boop!" for input of 2."
+Code: intFinder(2);
+Expected Output: "Boop!"

-Test: "It should return
+Test: "It should return "Beep!" for input 10."
-Code: findPrecedence(number);
+Code: intFinder(10);
-Expected Output:
+Expected Output: "Beep!"

 # Mr. Roboger's Neighborhood